odewahn/dds-field-guide/cloud-as-default.md

 * [Amazon Web Services](http://aws.amazon.com/).
 AWS is probably the original model for pay as you go infrastructure, and remains one of the leading cloud platforms.
 * [Google Compute Engine](https://cloud.google.com/products/compute-engine/).
 Google's cloud platform, which has become much more compelling now that they have [open sourced their cluster management tools](http://googlecloudplatform.blogspot.com/2014/06/an-update-on-container-support-on-google-cloud-platform.html).
+* [Azure](http://www.windowsazure.com/).
+Microsoft's cloud offering.
 * [Rackspace cloud](https://mycloud.rackspace.com/).
 The cloud offering from Rackspace is mostly about compute power and storage.
 The API is well done, and the customer service is generally outstanding.
 Overall, though, it's not as full featured as AWS.
-* [Azure](http://www.windowsazure.com/).
-Microsoft's cloud offering.
-* [Digital Ocean](https://www.digitalocean.com/).
-A lower cost alternative to AWS that says it focuses on developers.
-Seems to be what a lot of developers use for side projects.

 ## Hosted PaaS